NikolaiKyhne/RWSAMamba-UNet/README.md

-# Exploring Resolution-Wise Shared Attention in Hybrid Mamba-U-Nets for Improved Cross-Corpus Speech Enhancement (paper on arXiv soon)
+# Exploring Resolution-Wise Shared Attention in Hybrid Mamba-U-Nets for Improved Cross-Corpus Speech Enhancement
-This is the official repository for the paper [Exploring Resolution-Wise Shared Attention in Hybrid Mamba-U-Nets for Improved Cross-Corpus Speech Enhancement](https://arxiv.org/abs/2507.00966v1).
+This is the official repository for the paper [Exploring Resolution-Wise Shared Attention in Hybrid Mamba-U-Nets for Improved Cross-Corpus Speech Enhancement](https://arxiv.org/abs/2510.01958).

 The VB-DemandEx dataset can be found [here](https://huggingface.co/datasets/NikolaiKyhne/VB-DemandEx).
 Code to download and extract the dataset is available [here](https://github.com/NikolaiKyhne/RWSAMamba-UNet/blob/main/download_dataset.py).